Information outlining how the RCP is run.

-Today, six censors and the senior censor (also vice president of education and training) are elected from within the fellowship of the RCP, and remain in the role for three years.
+Today, at least four censors and the senior censor (also vice president of education and training) are elected from within the fellowship of the RCP, and remain in the role for three years.
 The censors continue to act as guardians of the values and reputation of the RCP.
 They provide wise counsel and support for the senior officers and the wider workings of the RCP, focusing on physician education, training and assessment, wellbeing and equality, diversity and inclusivity.

 They investigate professional offences by members and fellows, and in 2018 they developed and launched the RCP500 Code of Conduct, in honour of our 500th anniversary.